 Chipotle Honey Vinaigrette

-This easy, vibrant chipotle honey dressing is so simple and will elevate anything from a simple green salad, to roasted sweet potatoes, to a loaded burrito bowl.
+This easy, vibrant 5-minute chipotle honey dressing is so simple and will elevate anything from a simple green salad, to roasted sweet potatoes, to a loaded burrito bowl.
+It’s tangy, smoky, and slightly sweet with a perfect hint of lime.

 About This Chipotle Honey Vinaigrette Dressing